-Given that the Plan is to be in place for 17 years it is not currently possible to foresee all the potential uses of CIL funds.
+Given that the Plan is to be in place until 2040 it is not currently possible to foresee all the potential uses of CIL funds.
 However, projects for which funds might be potentially sought include:

-- 1. Funding consultancy which could lead to the improvement of residential amenity or wellbeing of residents and workers, including but not limited to studies with respect to: - a.
+- Funding consultancy which could lead to the improvement of residential amenity or wellbeing of residents and workers, including but not limited to studies with respect to: - a.
 Traffic reduction options, focusing on weight of traffic and use of Belgravia as a through route - b.
 Cycle traffic - c.
 Pollution levels - d.
 Reduction of traffic impacts of courier deliveries through, for example, groupage schemes - e.
-Decluttering the streetscape, removal of superfluous signage and street furniture - 2.
-Funding local community institutions in the improvement of their premises, infrastructure or services to the community.
+Decluttering the streetscape, removal of superfluous signage and street furniture - Funding local community institutions in the improvement of their premises, infrastructure or services to the community.
 Specifically, these include all the five churches, the two church-associated schools currently in the area and Victoria Library.

 - 3. Funding local improvements to hard infrastructure to improve security and personal safety, such as CCTV equipment, speed reminders, etc. - 4.
 Repair and refurbishment of structures and features which are not the responsibility of either Grosvenor Estate or WCC.
 Examples include the listed Victorian drinking fountain in Grosvenor Crescent, or the remaining red telephone boxes at various points in the Area. - 5.
 Improvements to public open spaces, for example, improvements to planting, and maintenance of, the green space at Hyde Park Corner / Constitution Hill, or improvements to amenities in Orange Square. - 6.
 Funding increased numbers of appropriately designed litter bins, especially those capable of accepting dog waste. - 7.
 Replacing concrete and other temporary paving with high quality paving stones (NB this does not include repairs to pavements that have been damaged by construction, which should be the responsibility of developers/contractors/owners.)
+Such replacements to be in line with WCC's Standard Details for Highways.